Popular Posts

 he just caught.

-A few hundred feet down the rocky sandy road in front of our house and concealed by pine and oak trees was a small abandoned church which a farm neighbor re-opened for Mom for to teach Sunday school. ( I was surprised to learn that my mother's teaching was an addition to her Christian orthodoxy---in spite of her library of pre-New Age books about Theosophy, astrology , Buddhism , karma and reincarnation .
-Dad, raised Catholic, had been unable to dissuade her from her study of the occult .
-Lester and I absorbed some of her occult beliefs, especially karma and reincarnation.
-Nevertheless, Mom and Dad strove to teach all of us to genuinely care for our neighbors, and insisted we remain "good, moral children."
-Lester and I were both confirmed in a Lutheran church and later attended a Christian Science church , where Mom taught Sunday school in those early years.
-How often I heard Mom wistfully tell Dad , " I am searching . " A few years before my father died of congestive heart failure, I asked him about his faith .
-Tapping his pipe, Dad replied , " I just ask myself what would Jesus do, and then try to do it. " He loved to read Plato and for years kept a Bible on his bedroom night table, often reading the book of Romans .
+A few hundred feet down the rocky sandy road in front of our house and concealed by pine and oak trees was a small abandoned church which a farm neighbor had pried opened for Mom to teach Sunday school.
+I was surprised and pleased to learn that my mother's teaching was an in line with her now seemingly past Christian orthodoxy---in spite of her library of pre-New Age books about Theosophy, astrology , Buddhism , karma and reincarnation .
+Dad, raised Catholic, had been unable to dissuade her from her study of the occult, and Lester and I had absorbed some of her occult beliefs, especially karma and reincarnation.
+Nevertheless, Mom and Dad had done their best to raise Lester and I to genuinely care for our neighbors and that Lester and I remain "good, moral children."
+Les and I were both confirmed in a Lutheran church and later attended a Christian Science church , where Mom taught Sunday school in those early years.

 At the dinner table in my home that night, my wife asked why I was so silent. " I can't reconcile my mother's occult beliefs with what she told me about Jesus," I said.
 Neither could my wife.
 Later, I spent an hour rummaging through old family documents and came across a poem Mom had written at age 18 , a few days after Lester was born.
 I believe it was her first and only poem she ever wrote.